wangzx1219/AgentDropout/README.md

 ## **🚀 Quick Start**<a name="start"></a>

-Run AgentDropout on GSM8K, the same as other datasets:
+Run AgentDropout on GSM8K (other datasets are similar):

 ```shell
 python experiments/run_gsm8k.py \